 The biliary pancreatic diversion with duodenal switch has been performed for over 30 years and like the gastric bypass helps patients lose weight by reducing the size of the stomach, bypassing some of the intestines and decreasing patient’s appetite.
 At the New Life Center for Bariatric Surgery we recomend biliary pancreatic diversion for patients whose initial body mass index is greater than 50.
 The super obese patient benefits from the biliary pancreatic diversion because it has the highest associated excess weight loss of all approved operations.

-Patients with complications from previous weight loss surgery or who are in need of corrective surgical procedures are welcome at the New Life Center for Bariatric Surgery.
+Patients with complications from a previous operation or who are in need of corrective surgical procedures may qualify for weight loss revision or conversion surgery at the New Life Center for Bariatric Surgery.
 Your needs are sometimes very complex and require an individualized approach to your evaluation and treatment.
 If you are experiencing complications or weight re-gain after previous weight loss surgery we are happy to evaluate and treat you.
 Call the New Life Center for an appointment.
-Click here to learn more.

 Physicians Plaza 1, Suite 305